Doist/less-watcher/README.markdown

 less-watcher is a script that can watch a directory and recompile your .less scripts if they change.
-It's very useful for development - you basically don't need to think about recompiling your Less files.
+It's useful for development as you don't need to think about recompiling your Less files.

 It searches in a recursive manner so sub-directories are handled as well.